MicrosoftDocs/cpp-docs/docs/ide/cpp-linter-overview.md

 ## Known issues

-::: moniker range=">=msvc-170"
+::: moniker range="msvc-170"

 - The **Comparison/Bitwise Precedence** check isn't available in the initial release of Visual Studio 2022, even though you can configure it in the Options dialog.
+It's available starting in Visual Studio 2022 version 17.1.

 ::: moniker-end
 ::: moniker range="msvc-160"